Enabling Large Language Models to Generate Text with Citations: Introduction

-We present \tf{\citeeval{}}, the first {reproducible} benchmark for automatically evaluating LLMs' generations with citations. \citeeval{} assumes a natural-language question and a retrieval corpus, and requires building end-to-end systems to retrieve relevant passages from the corpus, generate a response to the question, and cite corresponding supporting passages.
-We collect three datasets that cover different types of questions and corpora---ASQA~\cite{stelmakh2022asqa}, QAMPARI~\cite{rubin2022qampari}, and ELI5~\cite{fan-etal-2019-eli5}---as shown in Table~\ref{tab:datasets}.
-Different from previous benchmarks~\citep{lee-etal-2019-latent,bohnet2022attributed}, \citeeval{} evaluates long-text generation, focusing on automatically evaluating citation quality, and allows citing multiple passages for individual statements.
+We present \tf{\citeeval{}}, the first {reproducible} benchmark for \textit{automatically} evaluating LLMs' generations with citations. \citeeval{} assumes a natural-language question and a retrieval corpus, and requires building end-to-end systems to retrieve relevant passages from the corpus, generate a response to the question, and cite corresponding supporting passages.
+We compile three datasets that cover different types of questions and corpora---ASQA~\cite{stelmakh2022asqa}, QAMPARI~\cite{rubin2022qampari}, and ELI5~\cite{fan-etal-2019-eli5}---as shown in Table~\ref{tab:datasets}.
+Different from previous benchmarks~\citep{lee-etal-2019-latent,bohnet2022attributed}, \citeeval{} evaluates long-text generation, focusing on automatically evaluating citation quality, and allows citing \textit{multiple} passages for individual statements.

-We design automatic evaluation methods on the three dimensions: \tf{fluency}, \tf{correctness}, and \tf{citation quality}.
-Specifically, we use MAUVE~\citep{pillutla2021mauve} to measure fluency, adopt a natural language inference (NLI) model~\citep{honovich-etal-2022-true-evaluating} to measure citation quality, and propose specialized correctness evaluation for each dataset.
+We design automatic evaluation methods in three dimensions: \tf{fluency}, \tf{correctness}, and \tf{citation quality}.
+Specifically, we use MAUVE~\citep{pillutla2021mauve} to measure fluency, propose tailored correctness metrics for each dataset, and adopt a natural language inference (NLI) model~\citep{honovich-etal-2022-true-evaluating} to measure citation quality.
 We showcase how the three dimensions together contribute to a robust evaluation, preventing systems from exploiting shortcuts.
 Additionally, we conduct human evaluation and demonstrate a strong correlation with our automatic metrics.